Life As a Log Grader or Scaler

 |State||Annual Mean Salary|

-Tools & Technologies Used by Log Graders and Scalers
+What Tools & Technology do Log Graders and Scalers Use?

 Below is a list of the types of tools and technologies that Log Graders and Scalers may use on a daily basis: